Sam-Marshall/CampR/README.md

 ![CAMPR Welcome Screen](./public/images/readme-screen1.JPG?raw=true "CAMPR Welcome Screen")

-Camper is an educational service for coding bootcamp students to review, share, and extend their learning.
+Camper is an educational service for coding students to review, share, and extend their learning.

 Students select a web development topic they want to learn more about.
 From there, a series of subtopics is retrieved and content is dynamically populated into the site.